How changes to Covid-19 vaccine policy in the US may affect you

 The CDC lists dozens of conditions that may contribute to higher Covid-19 risk, including asthma, cancer, diabetes, obesity and a history of smoking.
 These underlying conditions will make between 100 million and 200 million people in the US eligible for a Covid-19 vaccine under the new framework, the FDA leaders estimate.

 Pregnancy is included on the list of factors that the CDC says have shown “a conclusive increase in risk” for at least one severe Covid-19 outcome.
-Kennedy did not offer a specific reason behind the decision to stop recommending the Covid-19 for pregnant people in Tuesday’s announcement, but the move appears to directly contradict the new framework outlined a week earlier.
+Kennedy did not offer a specific reason behind the decision to change recommendations for the Covid-19 for pregnant people, but the move appears to directly contradict the new FDA framework outlined a week earlier.

+Many of the CDC’s information pages continue to recommend the Covid-19 vaccine for pregnant women, but the adult immunization schedule has been changed to specify that the recommendation applies only to adults who aren’t pregnant.

 For kids and adults younger than 65 who do not have an underlying condition, the FDA says it will require in-depth clinical trials before licensing new vaccines.

-An independent group of advisers to the CDC – the Advisory Committee on Immunization Practices, or ACIP – is expected meet at the end of June to vote on Covid-19 vaccine recommendations, and they had already been weighing options for more targeted risk-based recommendations than the general guidelines issued in previous years.
+An independent group of advisers to the CDC – the Advisory Committee on Immunization Practices, or ACIP – is expected meet at the end of June about Covid-19 vaccine recommendations, and it had already been weighing options for more targeted risk-based recommendations than the general guidelines issued in previous years.

-Experts say next month’s meeting could be a pivotal moment in the future of Covid-19 vaccine access, with much uncertainty around what will happen if the advisers recommend a different path forward than officials have outlined.

 Can people who do not meet the new eligibility criteria still get a Covid-19 shot for themselves or their kids?